 Financial Exploitation: A Common Problem Among Older Adults

 One of our recent posts involved neglect and abuse of older adults, focusing on physical acts of violence, verbal abuse, or intimidation.
 Unfortunately, there is another type of elder abuse that is common and often goes unreported: financial exploitation.
-As experienced Bronx & New Rochelle estate planning attorneys, we know that it can happen to people of all ages but older adults are among those most at risk.
+As experienced Bronx & Westchester estate planning attorneys, we know that it can happen to people of all ages but older adults are among those most at risk.

 Common Types of Financial Exploitation